MineEra-Corp/automatic-version-bump-maven/README.md

 ### Protected branch

-The following action will update your package.json on push on the dev branch, you will need to create a token with push right on the specified branch
+The following action will update your pom.xml on push on the dev branch, you will need to create a token with push right on the specified branch

     name: CI / Bump version